prebid/prebid.github.io/adops/step-by-step.md

 You can also define accepted values for the keys, but you don’t need to.
 If you create Dynamic keys, values can be added when you set up your line item.

+{: .alert.alert-danger :}
+Keys in GAM have a maximum length of 20 characters; any keys passed to GAM longer than that will be truncated.
+This means that if Prebid passes in the key `hb_format_BidderWithALongName`, GAM will truncate it to `hb_format_BidderWith`.
+When you create your keys, you must use the truncated name.

 See [Key Values](/adops/key-values.html) for information on the keys you'll need.

 ## Create a Line Item